sarahkorb/sarahkorb.github.io/projects.md

 permalink: /projects/
 ---

-Here are some of the projects I’ve worked on:
+Here are some of the projects I’ve worked on!
+As some of these were for classes, I ask you to kindly not plagerize or download! :

 <div class="grid-container">
   {% for project in site.projects %}